jeffreynguyen03/Elastic-SIEM-Project/README.md

 **[Status: Work in Progress]**

 This document provides a detailed account of the process I followed to build a home SIEM (Security Information and Event Management) lab using Elastic Stack.
-The project involved installing, configuring, and testing Elasticsearch, and Kibana on a Kali Linux virtual machine.
+The project involved installing, configuring, and testing Elasticsearch and Kibana on a Kali Linux virtual machine.

 ## Overview